How to Get Involved

 To Become a Volunteer Please Complete Watch Stander Training

-The Watch Stander program mobilizes 10,000+ community members to be vigilant to the concerns of Veterans and to direct them to the support they need.
-To be a Watch Stander, we ask that you view two or three short training videos, explore a guide of resources available to Veterans and sign a pledge.
+The Watch Stander program brings awareness of Veterans concerns to 10,000+ community members and teaches them how to direct Veterans them to the support they need.
+To be a Watch Stander, we ask that you view two or three short training videos, read a guide of resources available to Veterans and sign a pledge.
 Then we ask that you get out there – on social media, in networking groups, in person – to stand watch and to save lives.
-The qualification process takes just 45 minutes.
+The process takes just 45 minutes.

 This is the first program of its kind.
-Its success is dependent on your participation.
+Its success depends on you.
 We have over 150,000 Veterans in Northeast Florida.
 They are family, friends, co-workers and neighbors.
 They are heroes who have risked their lives to protect our community.
 The least our community can do is work together to protect them.

-Visit Watch Stander Training, choose your program and be redirected to a training portal developed for us by PsychArmor Institute, the nation’s leading provider of online military and Veteran culture education.
+Visit Watch Stander Training, choose your program, and enter a training portal made by PsychArmor Institute, the nation’s leading provider of online military and Veteran culture education.
 Thank you for your interest in becoming a Watch Stander.

 APPLY NOW